 Vacancy Rates - Vancouver has exhibited historically low vacancy rates in the last 30 years.
-In 2023, the purpose-built apartment vacancy rate was 0.8% in Vancouver.
-The vacancy rate (based on the Canada Mortgage and Housing Corporation (CMHC) Market Rental Survey) for the Mount Pleasant/Renfrew Heights area, where this site is located, was 0.5%.
+In 2024, the purpose-built apartment vacancy rate was 1.6% in Vancouver.
+The vacancy rate (based on the Canada Mortgage and Housing Corporation (CMHC) Market Rental Survey) for the Mount Pleasant/Renfrew Heights area, where this site is located, was 1.9%.
 A vacancy rate of between 3% and 5% is considered to represent a balanced market.

 Housing Mix - The Plan requires a minimum of 35% family units, including a minimum of 10% of units with three or more bedrooms and 25% of units with two bedrooms.
+This application proposes 36% family units in a mix of 26% two-bedroom and 10% three-bedroom units overall.
+In the below-market rental portion, the application proposes eight (28%) two-bedroom units and three (10%) three-bedroom units, thereby meeting this policy for the below-market rental units.

-This application proposes 34% family units, including 24% two-bedroom units and 10% three-bedroom units, thereby not meeting this policy.
-A condition of approval and a provision in the CD-1 Bylaw have been included requiring the applicant to meet the unit mix requirements of the Plan.
+A condition of approval and a provision in the CD-1 By-law has been included to ensure the